 Hardtalk interviews newsmakers and personalities from across the globe.

 BBC Radio Oxford

 Comedy series based on a spoof magazine for young boys

 Join Harriet Scott and Chris Rogers on BBC London 94.9.

 Nostalgic music and magical memories from the golden era of entertainment.

 Eddie Mair chairs a debate on the progress of the conflict in Afghanistan and Pakistan.

-Dr Ayan Panja looks at the best of the month's global health stories.
+Claudia Hammond and Dr Ayan Panja look at the latest and best global health stories.